Malekitsu/MM6-Nightmare-Mode/README.md

 Names are not ordered by importance: everyone had a key role and put a lot of effort into this.

 Note to users
+## Patch 2.1.6 Changelog
+ - Item value is now calculated based on all enchants

 ## Patch 2.1.5 Changelog
  - Several fix to classes
  - Weapon enchants can no longer crit